Karasp1980/bunnyland/README.md

 ## Wireframes

-The wireframes for the site were created in the software [Balsamiq](https://balsamiq.com).
+The wireframes for the site were created using [Balsamiq](https://balsamiq.com).
 The wireframes have been created principally for desktop devices as this is a browser based platform.
 However, the wesbite is responsive for tablet and mobile, and I have created additional wireframes to show how the various events pages and profile page adapt to smaller devices.
 The main grid layout of the components is initially based on the CI Moments walkthrough tutorial as this seems to me the best layout both for wider desktops as for smaller mobile devices for a content sharing platform so I didn't see much reason to change it or find many areas where I could improve on it.
 Any differences are down to personalised content that fits the project goals.

 <details><summary><b>Wireframes</b></summary>